gness1804/color-converters/README.md

 ```

 ## Usage
 The `color-converters` package will give you access to two binaries: `rgb-to-hex` and `hex-to-rgb`.
 The names are pretty self-explanatory.
-The package is meant chiefly as a global module, used as follows:
+The package is meant as a global module, used as follows:

 ```shell
 rgb-to-hex <command> [option]